vijayraavi/elasticsearch/API-Implementation.md

 	To enable updates over previously cached data, the HTTP protocol supports an optimistic concurrency strategy.
 If, after fetching and caching a resource, the client application subsequently sends a PUT or DELETE request to change or remove the resource, it should include in If-Match header that references the ETag.
 The web API can then use this information to determine whether the resource has already been changed by another user since it was retrieved and send an appropriate response back to the client application as follows:

-	a.
-The client constructs a PUT request containing the new details for the resource and the ETag for the currently cached version of the resource referenced in an If-Match HTTP header.
+	- The client constructs a PUT request containing the new details for the resource and the ETag for the currently cached version of the resource referenced in an If-Match HTTP header.
 The following example shows a PUT request that updates an order:

 	```HTTP
 	PUT http://adventure-works.com/orders/1 HTTP/1.1